Read This First

 Prompt 2: For each of the following types of explanation, provide a paragraph exemplifying the explanation type in action.

-The section turns on Causal Explanation, Deductive-Nomological (D-N) Explanation, and Statistical Explanation.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Causal Explanation, Deductive-Nomological (D-N) Explanation, and Statistical Explanation in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Causal Explanation distinct from Deductive-Nomological (D-N) Explanation.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Causal Explanation distinct from Deductive-Nomological (D-N) Explanation.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Causal Explanation